Beginners Knife Forging

 We have a kitchen and 2 bathrooms at the forge, with cubbies to store coats and personal belongings.
 We provide tea, coffee, squash, biscuits and crisps, but you will need a packed lunch (or nip to a nearby vendor, Greggs is just across the street!).

-It is very important you are following our clothing guide!
+It is very important you follow our clothing guide!
 Sturdy boots and forge safe clothing for all participants.
 If you have any questions please get in touch!